androiddevnotesforks/resources-of-learning/_cs-advanced-domains-resources.md

 - Google Vertex AI / AWS SageMaker: Cloud platforms for developing and deploying ML models.
 - RapidMiner / KNIME / Weka: Visual tools for data mining and predictive analytics.

+Introduction

+- Machine Learning: An Introduction Math Guide for Beginners to Understand Data Science Through the Business Applications by Samuel Hack
+- Doing Data Science: Straight Talk from the Frontline by Cathy O'Neil and Rachel Schutt
+- Data Science for Business: What you need to know about data mining and data-analytic thinking by Foster Provost
+- How to Lie with Statistics by Darrell Huff
+- Algorithms to Live By: What Computers Can Teach Us About Solving Human Problems by Brian Christian
+- The Ethical Algorithm: The Science of Socially Aware Algorithm Design by Michael Kearns
+- Think Like a Data Scientist: Tackle the data science process step-by-step by Brian Godsey
+- Hello World: Being Human in the Age of Algorithms by Hannah Fry
+- Data Smart: Using Data Science to Transform Information into Insight by John W. Foreman
+- Naked Statistics: Stripping the Dread from the Data by Charles Wheelan

 Data Science

 - Software Engineering for Data Scientists: From Notebooks to Scalable Systems (2024) by Catherine Nelson
+- Practical Statistics for Data Scientists: 50+ Essential Concepts Using R and Python (2nd, 2020) by Peter Bruce, Andrew Bruce, Peter Gedeck
+- Data Science from Scratch: First Principles with Python (2nd, 2019) by Joel Grus
+- Python Data Science Handbook: Essential Tools for Working with Data (2nd, 2022) by Jake VanderPlas
+- Dive Into Data Science: Use Python To Tackle Your Toughest Business Challenges (2023) by Bradford Tuckfield
+- Learning Data Science: Data Wrangling, Exploration, Visualization, and Modeling with Python (2023) by Sam Lau, Joseph Gonzalez, Deborah Nolan
+- Build a Career in Data Science (2020) Emily Robinson (Author), Jacqueline Nolis
+- Python for Data Science: A Hands-On Introduction (2022) by Yuli Vasiliev
+- Data Science: The Hard Parts: Techniques for Excelling at Data Science (2023) by Daniel Vaughan
+- Analytical Skills for AI and Data Science: Building Skills for an AI-Driven Enterprise (2020) by Daniel Vaughan
+- Math
+	- Essential Math for Data Science: Take Control of Your Data with Fundamental Linear Algebra, Probability, and Statistics (2022) by Thomas Nield
+	- The Art of Statistics: How to Learn from Data (2019) by David Spiegelhalter
+	- Practical Linear Algebra for Data Science: From Core Concepts to Applications Using Python (2022) by Mike X Cohen
+- R
+	- R for Data Science: Import, Tidy, Transform, Visualize, and Model Data (2nd, 2023) by Hadley Wickham, Mine Çetinkaya-Rundel, Garrett Grolemund
+	- Tidy Modeling with R: A Framework for Modeling in the Tidyverse (2022) by Max Kuhn, Julia Silge
+	- Mastering Shiny: Build Interactive Apps, Reports, and Dashboards Powered by R (2021) by Hadley Wickham

 Data analysis